-- 10.1 The amount of investment interest expected to be generated during the year is £0.427 million.
-This is as reported at the first quarter. - 10.2 Potential options for inclusion in the Treasury Strategy are considered as and when identified.
+- 10.1 The amount of investment interest expected to be generated during the year is £0.440 million. - 10.2 Potential options for inclusion in the Treasury Strategy are considered as and when identified.
 Any proposals to amend the Strategy are reported to Full Council, via Cabinet, for approval.